Le-o-n/content-warning-video-extractor/README.md

 1. Install Python 3 and add it to your PATH as described above.
 2. Execute `install_requirements.bat` to set up the required libraries.
 3. Run `build.bat` to initiate the build process.
-4. The newly built executable will be available in the `build` folder.
+4. The newly built executable will be available in the `build` folder that get's created.

 ## FAQ